 After the first few sessions:

-Typically, the first session should be an assessment one in which the psychologist will ask you many questions; the purposes are to have a better understanding of your concerns, develop a professional relationship, and come up with an intervention plan.
+Typically, the first session should be an assessment in which the therapist will ask you many questions; the purposes are to understand your concerns better, develop a professional relationship, and develop an intervention plan.
 That being said, after the first or the first few sessions, you should ask yourself the following questions:

-- How comfortable am I working with the psychologist?
+- How comfortable am I working with the therapist?

-- Does this psychologist understand my concerns and is he/she able to help me better understand my concerns?
+- Does this therapist understand my concerns and is he/she able to help me better understand my concerns?

-- Does this psychologist have a clear plan to help me?
+- Does this therapist have a clear plan to help me?

-The right psychologist should make it easy for you to say yes to all those three questions.
-If not, you can bring it up with the psychologist to see how he/she responds.
+The right therapist should make it easy for you to say yes to all those three questions.
+If not, you can discuss it with the therapist to see how he/she responds.
 If he/she responds positively and is willing to work with you to address any of those three questions, that is a good sign.
-If not, you probably need to think if you should change to another psychologist.
+If not, you probably need to think if you should change to another therapist.